 From prehistoric times to the Mesozoic Era, explore the fascinating exhibits at the Museum of Natural History.
 Do stop and smell the flowers in the inviting garden and ring in spring at the Butterfly Pavilion.

 While in Exposition Park, combine a visit to the Museum of Natural History with the always-free California Science Center.
 Kiddos can go to infinity and beyond when admiring the Space Shuttle Endeavour.

 A local classic, every Los Angeles kid needs to catch a performance by the Bob Baker Marionettes.
 These whimsical and professional shows have been a part of LA history since the ‘60s.
 Catch them today at one of their many traveling shows, or at the new theater on York Blvd. in Highland Park as soon as it reopens.

-4. Ride the tram up a mountainside to the Getty Center and have a picnic on the grassy Lower Terrace.
-The tram alone delights kids, but beyond that, there is a spectacular Family Room with activities for kids, a garden to run wild in, and (hopefully returning soon) great family concerts in the summer.
-The Getty Center is planning on reopening this month, so you can take your toddlers soon.
+Ride the tram up a mountainside to the Getty Center and have a picnic on the grassy Lower Terrace.
+The tram alone delights kids and may even remind them of the Disneyland monorail.
+There's also a garden to run wild in, and great family concerts in the summer.

 Who do you want to be today?
 Photo courtesy of Pretend City Children's Museum